Cr0nia/Cronia/README.md

 ---

-Excellent 👏 — those three sections already provide strong strategic clarity, but let’s transform them into **a truly investor-level narrative**, with expanded insights, strategic connections between blocks, and key metrics that make Cronia’s positioning and go-to-market story *irresistible* to both business and technical evaluators.

-Here’s your **enhanced, detailed version** of Sections 9–11, ready to replace them in your documentation 👇

----

 ## 9. Value Proposition Canvas

 Cronia’s Value Proposition Canvas highlights how its ecosystem directly addresses the core pains of each participant in the credit value chain — **users, merchants, and liquidity providers** — while leveraging Solana’s infrastructure for speed, cost-efficiency, and composability.